 In the vast majority of cases, your smartphone battery will perform at its optimum level for at least two years after purchase.
 And if he does not, you may need to change your approach when charging your device.

-On average, new phones manage to retain 80% of their maximum battery capacity after two years of use.
-This means that if your device has been evaluated for 10-hour battery, you'll still have about nine hours on a full charge when it's a year old.
-So it's not as bad as you think.
+The new phones manage, on average, to maintain 80% of the maximum capacity of the battery after two years of use.
+This means that if your device has been rated for 10 hours of battery life, you will still have about nine hours on a full charge when it is one year old.
+Therefore, it is not as bad as you think.

 However, if this extra time is important to you, you can replace the battery by paying an amount that ranges between € 40 and € 80, depending on the phone you have.
 Why pay hundreds (or even thousands!)
 Of a new phone for just a few battery improvements?

-3. Your smartphone may be receiving software for many years
+3. Your smartphone may receive software updates for many years

-If you bought a high-end smartphone, chances are your device will receive software updates for at least two years.
-When it comes to Android smartphones, this varies depending on the manufacturer's update policy.
-Popular brands such as and Xiaomi promise two or three Android OS updates along with an extra year of security updates.
+If you purchased a high-tech smartphone, chances are your device will receive software updates for at least two years.
+When it comes to an Android smartphone, this varies depending on the manufacturer's update policy.
+Popular brands like Samsung and Xiaomi promise two or three Android OS updates along with an extra year of security updates.

 Especially for iPhones, no company keeps up with Apple when it comes to software updates.
 IPhones receive operating system updates for many years after their release.
 Apple does not give an exact number, but it is about five to six years in most cases.

-A prime example would be the iPhone 6S, which was released in 2015 with iOS 9 pre-installed.
-Six years later, the iPhone 6S officially supports iOS 15, entering its seventh year s, until 2022.
+A typical example would be the iPhone 6S, which was released in 2015 with iOS 9 pre-installed.
+Six years later, the iPhone 6S officially supports iOS 15, which will enter its seventh year of support, by 2022.

 Therefore, if you plan to upgrade your smartphone to get some software features, keep in mind that your current phone is likely to receive the same features through the software update.
 You do not need to buy the latest and greatest model every time a new version of Android or iOS is released.